Barney Lepper

-Howard Emmett Lepper (February 19, 1898 – December 1, 1985) was a professional football player, as well as the manager, for the Buffalo All-Americans.
+Howard Emmett "Barney" Lepper (February 19, 1898 – December 1, 1985) was a professional football player, as well as the manager, for the Buffalo All-Americans.
 Aside from playing football in Buffalo, Lepper also helped start the team in 1917, when they were called the Buffalo All-Stars, Niagaras and Prospects.
 All of the early press announcements regarding the Buffalo team, referred to Lepper as the team's manager.
 Around 1917, Lepper and Frank McNeil signed a lease for the team to play their home games at Canisius College.

-In 1920 the Buffalo All-Americans started their season 7-0. this gave Lepper the best start for a rookie head coach in NFL history.
-His record was kept intact until 1931, when Potsy Clark of the Portsmouth Spartans broke the record with an 8-0 start.
+In 1920 the Buffalo All-Americans started their season 7–0. this gave Lepper the best start for a rookie head coach in NFL history.
+His record was kept intact until 1931, when Potsy Clark of the Portsmouth Spartans broke the record with an 8–0 start.
 However.
 Barney kept his second-best start stat until November 1, 2009, when rookie coach Jim Caldwell of the Indianapolis Colts tied his record.
 A week later Caldwell tied Clark's record, giving Lepper now the third-best start by a rookie coach in the NFL.

 Prior to his professional career, Lepper played football at the high school level for Lafayette High School.
-There he starred at tackle and place kicker leading the team to consecutive City Championships in 1914 and 1915.
+There he starred at tackle and placekicker, leading the team to consecutive city championships in 1914 and 1915.